Piromalli 'ndrina: Rise to prominence

 When Girolamo Piromalli died of natural causes in 1979, his brother succeeded him as head of the clan.
 Since the mid-1970s, according to several pentiti, members of the Piromalli family and the Nirta family from San Luca rotated among themselves the position of capo crimine.
 In Gioia Tauro, blood relatives of the Piromalli long represented the interest of the clan in the city council.
-Peppe Piromalli was captured on February 24, 1984.
-At age 83, he died on February 19, 2005, and his nephew Giuseppe Piromalli succeeded him.
+Peppe Piromalli was captured on 24 February 1984.
+At age 83, he died on February 19, 2005, and his nephew Giuseppe "Pino" Piromalli succeeded him.